|Home page||Site history||Recent picture updates||Picture gallery||Camera details|

 |Squirrels||Wildlife pictures||2010 swallows' nest||Pictures captured by viewers||Sheffield weather|

-I have used a Hawking HNC320W Internet Protocol (IP) camera from ebuyer.
+Back in 2005, when I set up this site, I used a Hawking HNC320W Internet Protocol (IP) camera from ebuyer.
 This incorporates a web server, so that it does not need a PC to be running all the time.

 All of the cheaper IP cameras allow streaming video to be viewed over the Internet using a browser.
 However, if one wants to capture discrete images for a website, one has to have a PC monitoring the video and capturing frames.
 This means that at least one PC has to be running continuously, but has the advantage that the PC can look for movement and record an image when this occurs.
 (Note that you cannot view the live video from my camera without a user name and a password.)